MUNComputerScienceSociety/ChallengeSet-W2020/week-05/10mins/README.md

 If the 'weights' between each location less than or equal to 5, you think that's pretty "Short!".

-If they're less than or euqal 15, you still think that's "Okay".
+If they're less than or equal 15, you still think that's "Okay".

 Anything other than that is for sure too "Long :(".

+To remove the tedious task of turning the above image into data, [that's already done for you in this file!](./10mins.json)

 ## Input